Whatsoever your hand finds to do, do it with all your might. – Ecclesiastes 9:10

 What does it take for leaders to “go for the gold”?

 Third, as leaders, we must understand that the road to excellence is not always a step forward.
-Many times along the slippery road to success, we may slip many steps backward.
-But it does not matter how many backward steps we take; what matters is that we stay on course and plod on and on.
+At times along the road to success, we may slip backward.
+But it does not matter how many backward steps we take; what matters is that we stay on course and continue moving forward.
 As long we are on the right track, we will reach our destination.
 Churchill, a leader known for his unflinching determination to win the Second World War, said, “Success is the ability to go from one failure to another with no loss of enthusiasm.”
 At the end of our journeys, we will not remember our failures; our minds will just be enthralled with the overwhelming joy of victory.